shailejasagar/Zomato_data_analysis/README.md

 # Zomato_data_analysis
 Overview
 This project involves analyzing a dataset from Zomato, a popular restaurant discovery platform, using Jupyter Notebook.
 The analysis aims to answer key questions related to restaurant types, customer ratings, and spending patterns.
-The dataset used in this project contains restaurant information such as location, type, customer ratings, votes, and cost for two people.
+The dataset used in this project contains restaurant information such as, type, customer ratings, votes, and cost for two people.

 Key Questions Addressed:
 Which type of restaurant do most customers typically order from?